wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-opendistro-server.rst

 .. _wazuh_ansible_elk_server:

-Install Opendistro Stack Server
+Install Open Distro for Elasticsearch Server
 ===============================

-The deployment of the Opendistro Stack server involves the installation of Opendistro and Kibana services.
+The deployment of the Open Distro for Elasticsearch server involves the installation of Opendistro and Kibana services.
 In the repository of Ansible that Wazuh has we can find the playbooks and roles necessary to carry out the installation.
-The Ansible server must have access to the Opendistro Stack server.
+The Ansible server must have access to the Open Distro for Elasticsearch server.

 - `1 - Access to wazuh-ansible`_
 - `2 - Preparing the playbook`_